MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/copilot-client-plugins.md

 ---
 title: Create client plugins for Copilot in finance and operations apps
-description: This article provides guidance on creating client plugins to extend the capabilities of Copilot in finance and operations
+description: This article provides guidance on creating client plugins to extend the capabilities of Copilot in finance and operations.
 author: jaredha
 ms.author: jaredha
 ms.reviewer: johnmichalak